 How Does the Bail Process Work?

-Information from a Baltimore Criminal Defense Lawyer
+Information from a Maryland Criminal Defense Lawyer

 In our experience working with criminal defendants, one of the most difficult things to determine is the bail scenario.
 It has to be recognized that the Maryland bail industry still has very strong connections to the Maryland General Assembly.
 These bondsmen get paid for their services.
 The legislature allows the bonds to remain high in many circumstances which are unreasonable.
 We have seen counties in Maryland where they are now lower than they have ever been and in complete contradiction to other counties where they are set high.